visulate/visulate-for-oracle/docs/README.md

 ```
 kubectl get deploy test-deployment-visulate-for-oracle-api --namespace=test-ns -o yaml --export > deployment.yaml
 ```
-Create a ConfigMap manifest to identify the database connections.
+Create a Secret manifest to identify the database connections.
 Make a note of the metadata name (test-deployment-database-js-update in the example below) for use in the next step
 ```
 ---
 apiVersion: v1